 A breakthrough in the negotiations between the joint unions

-of the UK-wide days of action on the 25-27 April, including the
+suspension of the UK-wide days of action on the 25-27 April,

-action because the joint union/LGA statement provides a framework
+strike action because the joint union/LGA statement provides

-for detailed negotiations on the future of the local government
+a framework for detailed negotiations on the future of the local

-pension scheme and full protection for existing scheme members.
+government pension scheme and full protection for existing scheme

-Executive, the SPPA and CoSLA to build on this UK position and
+Scottish Executive, the SPPA and CoSLA to build on this UK position

 at the branches meeting on the 24 April.

-shift in the employer's position, and have suspended action to
+the shift in the employer's position, and have suspended action

 12 April 2006